 We identified and assessed the risks of material misstatements of the financial statements due to fraud.
 During our audit we obtained an understanding of the entity and its environment and the components of the system of internal control, including the risk assessment process and management's process for responding to the risks of fraud and monitoring the system of internal control and how the Audit Committee exercises oversight, as well as the outcomes.
-A fraud risk assessment is a visible component of the internal control environment.
+A fraud risk assessment is a visible component of the internal control environment of the Vesteda Group.

 We evaluated the design and relevant aspects of the system of internal control and in particular the fraud risk assessment, as well as among others the code of conduct, and supporting policies.
-This includes anti-corruption, anti-money laundering and whistleblower policy.
-We evaluated the design and implementation of the internal controls designed to mitigate fraud risks.
+This includes anti-corruption, anti-money laundering and whistle blower policy.
+We evaluated the design and the implementation of the internal controls designed to mitigate fraud risks.

-As part of our process of identifying fraud risks, we evaluated fraud risk factors with respect to financial reporting fraud, misappropriation of assets and bribery and corruption.
-We evaluated whether these factors indicate that a risk of material misstatement due fraud is present.
+As part of our process of identifying fraud risks, we evaluated fraud risk factors with respect to financial reporting fraud, misappropriation of assets and bribery and corruption in close co-operation with our forensic specialists.
+We evaluated whether these factors indicate that a risk of material misstatement due to fraud is present.